RichardForshaw/resume/mkd-blog/docs/index.md

 A collection of articles written by me.

+## Latest

+### Vietnam: First Experiences

+"I wrote those words a few weeks ago, with the hazy idea of providing a contrast between that and what we have seen so far in Ho Chi Minh City, of chaos vs order, fluid vs rigid, rumpus vs relaxed.
+But I found it hard to make more than a superficial comparison, especially having only spent a few months poking at Vietnam's veneer, under which I expect lie the depths of a rich culture.
+Until I plumb those depths, I can only write what we have experienced so far." [...More](articles/2022-08-24-first-vietnam-experiences.markdown)

 ## About this site

 In the interest of keeping things simple, and to eat a bit of my own dogfood, this site is hosted on an AWS serverless bucket and generated using CodePipeline and a static site generator [MKDocs](https://www.mkdocs.org).